barbarer/py4e-int/_sources/regex/writecode.rst

             Define the function "match_four" that uses regex to return True if a string of numbers starts with 4 and False if it does not.

-            ..activecode:: regex_writecode3q
+            .. activecode:: regex_writecode3q

                 ====
                 from unittest.gui import TestCaseGui

                 class MyTests(TestCaseGui):
                     def testOne(self):
                         self.assertEqual(match_four("468653892"), True, "Testing a string that starts with 4.") self.assertEqual(match_four("786328042"), False, "Testing a string that does not start with 4.")
+                MyTests().main()

         .. tab:: Answer

             .. activecode:: regex_writecode3a
                 :optional:

-                # Import regex
+                First import regex library, then define the match_four function.
+                Within the function, create the regex pattern to match '4' and use an if statement to check for a match in the string.
+Return true if the match is made, return false if not.
+                ~~~~
                 import re
-                # Define match_four function
                 def match_four(string):
-                    # Create regex pattern to find 4
                     text = re.compile(r"^4")
-                    # Condition if 4 is included
                     if text.match(string):
-                        # Return True if starts with 4
                         return True
                     else:
-                        # Return False if does not start with 4
                         return False

 #.
     .. activecode:: regex_writecode4